Raised-Mathematics/a11y-math-graphics/talks/icevi/slides.md

 * Can be used on the web (github, stackoverflow, etc.)
 * Every new Math editor ultimately allows LaTeX as input syntax
 * LaTeX for the visually impaired
-  * Trend in some European countries to teach LaTeX to VI from grade 1 (Germany, Slovenia, ...)
+  * Some European countries teach LaTeX to VI stduents from grade 1
   * Little additional effort to learn
   * Easy to communicate with non-specailist teachers and sighted peers
   * Translation of code to 8-dot LaTeX Braille

+## Creating Tactile Hardcopies

+Translate textbooks automatically into Braille from source

+* Little support in for most formats
+* LaTeX package do not produce quality results

+What do we do?

+* Sources in PreTeXt
+* Text into literary Braille with LibLouis
+* Math into Nemeth with MathJax and Speech Rule Engine
+* Graphics into tactile graphics via a multistep pipeline

 ## What is PreTeXt?

 [PreTeXt](https://pretextbook.org/) is a an uncomplicated XML vocabulary for open source textbooks, monographs, and research articles.

-Aims to bring together the good part of HTML/Word with LaTeX.
+**Aims to bring together the good parts of HTML/Word with LaTeX.**

 * Structure in XML
 * Mathematics in LaTeX
 * Graphics mainly in LaTeX
-* One source, many outputs:
-  * print, PDF, web, EPUB, Jupyter Notebooks, ...
 * [Over 100 individual projects](https://pretextbook.org/catalog.html):
   * mainly Math, some CS and engineering
   * one music theory, one university writing handbook

 **In our context:**{style="color:red"} provides free and well curated content

-## Math in PreTeXt and its Accessibility
+## PreTeXt and Accessibility

+* One source, many outputs:
+  * print, PDF, web, EPUB, Jupyter Notebooks, ...
+* HTML output is accessible
-*
+  * Mathematics is in LaTeX
-*
+  * Rendered with MathJax
+  * Made accessible using Speech Rule Engine

 ## What is MathJax?